cal127/crud/README.md

   and from these pages call CRUD's get, post, put, delete and upload functions.
   (This may look awkward, but it is needed as CRUD's backend and frontend are fully separated.)
 Check out the demo.

-## Known Problems
-- Error reporting is crappy
-- Front-end may still be a bit buggy